 Master Gardeners need to report their volunteer and training hours for certification.
 Marion County Master Gardeners volunteered 22,392.5 hours educating others and impacting communities during 2015.

 The Purdue Extension-Marion County Spring Garden Clinic is an annual event for gardeners in the Indianapolis area.
-It is usually held on the last Saturday of February or the first Saturday in March.
-This year it is February 24, 2018.
+It is usually held on a Saturday in late winter or early spring.
+This year it is March 30, 2019.

 Do you have a plant or pest problem?
 Contact the Master Gardener AnswerLine for answers to lawn & garden questions in central Indiana.
 Call (317) 275-9292 or e-mail email@example.com.